 As an all around word nerd, Meg can often be found participating in online articles, blogs, videos, podcasts, and other events to assist story scribblers in the writing community on their journey toward publication.

-Check out some of the links below where Meg’s ramblings are featured!
+Check out some of the links and content below where Meg had a guest appearance!

 Book Review | Guest Judge